ovotech/circleci-orbs/jaws-journey-deploy/README.md

 **Parameters**

 Does not require any parameters passed through.

-However it does require that you provide a SNYK_TOKEN within the project environment variables or context
+**CircleCI Environment Variables**
+* SNYK_TOKEN: API Token used to communicate with Snyk

 **Example**
 ```yaml